cyberbotics/webots-doc/automobile/scenario-creation-tutorial.md

 At this stage, a SUMO route file should be created to describe the traffic, i.e., the number of vehicles, which road they should take, the vehicle properties, etc.

-This [SUMO document](http://sumo.dlr.de/wiki/Definition_of_Vehicles,_Vehicle_Types,_and_Routes) explains precisely how to achieve this.
+This [SUMO document](http://sumo.dlr.de/wiki/Definition_of_Vehicles,_Vehicle_Types,_and_Routes) explains in detail how this is done.

-This following subsections describes two ways to create a SUMO route file.
+The following subsections describe two ways to create a SUMO route file.
 The use of the SUMO [duarouter](http://sumo.dlr.de/wiki/DUAROUTER) program is required in both cases.

-#### Create randomly a SUMO route file
+#### Create a SUMO route file randomly

 The purpose of the SUMO `randomTrips.py` script is to generate a random SUMO trip file.
 This file can be used as an input argument of `SUMO duarouter` to create the expected SUMO route file.